ianrenton/ianrenton.com/_planesailing/2024-08-18-plane-sailing-2024-hardware.markdown

 2. Similarly, adding position sending to APRS-IS, now that a position is known.
 3. Sending to the full set of aircraft & ship tracking sites, rather than the smaller set used on the portable system.
 This is enabled by the mode from a Pi Zero W to Pi Zero 2W devices, which have greater processing power.
 4. Disabled journalling to the SD card, to preserve its life.
+5. Separate static IPs and hostnames for each device.

 Using the portable system image has the added benefit that I can swap the devices between roles easily, quickly replace failed units, and even temporarily swap one to `rtl_tcp` mode if I want to.